document.getElementById('et-main-area').insertAdjacentHTML('beforebegin', '

 Beginner’s Guide to Preventing Running Injuries

-When you consider that your feet have to absorb an impact force equivalent to several times your own body weight with each step, that’s perhaps not such a surprise.
+When you consider that your feet have to absorb an impact force equivalent to several times your own body weight with each step, that’s perhaps not such a surprise that injuries can occur often.
+Fortunately, while you can’t always prevent an accidental injury, you can significantly reduce your risk by making smart choices about how you choose to run and train.

-Select a Good Pair of Running Shoes
+Selecting a Good Pair of Running Shoes

+Next, make sure you invest in a good pair of running shoes.
 Choosing appropriate footwear is one of the most important decisions you can make when it comes to preventing running injuries.

 Now, some “hardcore” runners might tell you that you need to spend $100 or more on a pair of running shoes.
 That may or may not be true for you, but what we will say is that if you do plan to run a lot, it’s not worth it to cut corners to save a few bucks.

 That doesn’t mean the most expensive shoe is always better; it just means that whatever running shoe you decide to buy, it should be a good match for your foot size and shape, your running style (overpronation, underpronation, etc.), and offer the cushioning and support your feet need.
+Poor quality shoes—or even “high quality” shoes that aren’t the right fit for your feet—will wear out quickly and tear up your feet in the process.

-Don’t forget about socks, either.
+Make sure to not forget about socks, either.
 Running socks should be comfortable and breathable, and wick moisture away from your feet.
 Avoid cotton—they absorb a ton of water and can cause blisters on an especially hot or wet day.
 Merino wool or synthetics like nylon, polyester, or spandex often make good choices.

 Not sure what your pronation style is, or how to find the right fit?
-The staff at a specialty running store will often be able to point you in the right direction—or we can.
+The staff at a specialty running store will often be able to point you in the right direction—or we can!
 More on that in a bit.

 Once your shoes start getting up in mileage—and especially if you’re noticing more and more foot soreness during or after your run—it’s time to replace them.

-Start Slow and Listen to Your Body
+Start Slow and Listen to What Your Body Says!

 One mistake many runners make is that they try to do too much, too fast.
 But running yourself until you’re winded, sore, and hurting all over isn’t going to get you to the promised land any faster.
 On the contrary, it will only significantly increase your odds of developing a serious injury.